sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

 supports matrix operations and class :epkg:`OrtValue` does not.
 They can only be manipulated through ONNX graph and :epkg:`InferenceSession`.
-These three attributes hide ONNX graph and :epkg:`InferenceSession` to compute loss, penalty and their gradient, and to update the weights accordingly.
+These three attributes hide ONNX graph and :epkg:`InferenceSession` to compute loss, regularization and their gradient, and to update the weights accordingly.
 These three classes all implement method `build_onnx_function` which creates the ONNX graph based on the argument the classes were initialized with.